Improved survey feasibility

 Design problems

-• Used the most likely number of completes instead of a range.
-While not exact, it gives a good enough high-level approximation.
+• To fix the confusion around ranges, I switched to showing the most likely number of completes instead.
+It’s not exact, but it gives a clear high-level view.

 How can I present feasibility in more detail so users understand it’s a range and how that translates into achievable completes?